 Mason contractors registered for Masonry Certification will receive 1.00 credits in the Ethics and Business Practices discipline upon completion of this course.

+This webinar is free to all attendees.
 Register for Background Check Pitfalls at www.masoncontractors.org/live.

 Visit www.masoncontractors.org/live for more information and to view a full schedule of MCAA’s Live Webinar Series.